Sports and Community Building in California

 - DOI: 10.1093/obo/9780199913701-0143

 It is only in the last generation or so that scholars have accorded Latino/a experiences in sport with the respect they deserve.
 While sport history and studies gained academic respectability in the 1970s and 1980s, it suffered from Eurocentrism and an excessive focus on sports played on the East Coast of North America.
 This meant, for instance, that while scholars of American sport scarcely ignored the experiences of aggrieved people, they focused on the racial divide between blacks and whites, as well as the struggles of East Coast ethnic groups such as Irish and Jewish Americans.
 Tygiel 1983 and Levine 1993 offer excellent examples of such sport history.
-The experiences of Mexican Americans in the Southwest and on the Pacific Coast, as well as Native Americans and Asian Pacific people living west of the Mississippi and in Oceana, were generally marginalized.
-Inspired by the wider struggle for racial democracy in America during the last third of the 20th century, Latino/a scholarship blossomed.
+The experiences of Mexican Americans in the southwest and on the Pacific Coast, as well as Native Americans and Asian Pacific people living west of the Mississippi and Oceana were generally marginalized.
+Inspired by the wider struggle for racial democracy in America during the last third of the 20th-century scholars, Latino/a scholarship blossomed.
 Moreover, much of this needed work focused on Mexican American history in California.
 While covering a wide variety of topics, these historical studies tended to shy away from the role of sports in Mexican American communities.
-Significant exceptions include Pitt 1966, Camarillo 1979, Ruiz 1987, Monroy 1990, Monroy 1999, Gonzales 1994, and Sanchez 1995.
-Moreover, Pérez 1999 glances at the experiences of Cuban Americans and sport.
+Significant exceptions include Pitt 1966 Camarillo 1979, Ruiz 1987, Monroy 1990, 1999.
+Gonzales 1994.
+Sanchez 1994.
+Moreover, Pérez, Jr. 1999 glances at the experiences of Cuban Americans and sport.

 Camarillo, Albert.
 Chicanos in a Changing Society: From Mexican Pueblos to American Barrios in Santa Barbara and Southern California, 1848–1930.
-Cambridge, MA: Harvard University Press, 1979.
+Cambridge, MA, and London: Harvard University Press, 1979.

 An early example of “history from the bottom up” as applied to Mexican Americans in Santa Barbara and Southern California, this book attends to the Anglo-American attack on Mexican American recreational pursuits such as horse racing after the US takeover of California.